raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 ## Commands and arguments for pods
 ![Alt text](images/args-cmd-pod.png "api")
 - Anything that is appended to the docker run command will go into the `args` property of the pod definition file in the form of an **array**.
-- The `CMD` field corresponds to the `ENTRYPOINT` instruction in the Dockerfile
+- The `command` field corresponds to the `ENTRYPOINT` instruction in the Dockerfile
 ## Environment variables
 - We can use the env array property on a pod definition spec to pass environment variables to a container
 - We use this for ConfigMaps and Secrets too, with a reference to where the value comes from